-Farm Planning In Difficult Times: Energy, Economy, and Efficiency
+Farm Planning In Difficult Times: Energy, Economy, and Ecology.

-Farming is at a difficult crossroad, in pursuit of low carbon farming solutions the industry has been encouraged to look at options to reduce inputs, at the same time, external factors are forcing radical change on how we farm, at a pace that few can manage effectively.
+Farming is at a difficult crossroad, in pursuit of low carbon farming solutions the industry has been encouraged to look at options to promote sustainability, at the same time, external factors are forcing radical change on how we farm, at a pace that few can manage effectively.

 With ongoing international and political uncertainty, it is hard to get a grip on where things are going.
 How will I cover the rising costs of electricity?
 How will new policy impact me?
-Will I get fertiliser for next year?
+Where is farming policy heading anyway?
 These are all valid questions that rightly have many in the industry concerned.

 So, if you’re concerned over the rising costs of electricity, if you’ve had offers about farm scale renewables that sounds too good to be true, our renewables specialist, John Farquhar is the man to speak to.
-If you don’t understand what impact Rishi Sunak’s premiership will have on your finances, Andrew Coalter can put you at ease and if you have questions over the availability of inorganic fertilisers and the alternative methods to provide valuable nutrients to your crops, a local advisor who understands your circumstances is on hand to navigate the topic and provide insight into the future of Scottish land-use policy.
+If you don’t understand what impact Rishi Sunak’s premiership will have on your finances, Andrew Coalter can put you at ease and if you have questions on conservation and the direction of policy, Davy McCracken will be on hand to navigate the topic and provide insight into the future of Scottish land-use policy.

 Integrating Trees Network

 Trees: Management and Making best use of your timber resource Thursday 2nd March, 6pm – 7pm